whetstone1/chapter_no_ai/README.md

 # chapter_no_ai
 The Chapter without AI functionalities

-In a Nutshell: Subscribe Classic book with your friends.
+In a Nutshell: Subscribe to a Classic book with your friends.

 What we do: